Backbase/backbase-openapi-tools/README.md

 # Release Notes
 BOAT is still under development and subject to change.

+## 0.17.0
+* General
+  * Update OpenAPI Tools to 6.2.1
+* Boat Java Generator
+  * Jakarta EE 9 compatibility
+  * `spring-mvc` library is removed because it is not supported by OpenAPI Tools anymore
+  * Use of `Set` for unique items is now enabled by default as OpenAPI Generator fixed their implementation

 ## 0.16.6
 * Boat Angular generator
   * Use `^` instead of `>=` for `devDependencies` in the generated project, so project will be built using correct target version of ng-packagr & the Angular CLI